Shu-YuL/AED-Smart-Alarm/README.md

 ### Monitoring Device

-- Every monitoring device is powered by a 9V battery.
+- Every monitoring device is powered by batteries.
 - A door switch sensor is used to detect any motion of the cabinet door.
 - The activation of the switch sends a digital signal to wake up and trigger the device.
 - The development board used is ESP32-DevKitC V4.
 - When the MCU is active, it will try to connect to campus WiFi and sends its MAC address to the Google Sheet through an HTTP GET request.
-- The monitoring device will go back to sleep after it receives an acknowledgement flag from the Google Sheet.
+- The monitoring device will go back to sleep after it receives an acknowledgement from the Google Sheet.

 ### Base Station